Enfamil and Necrotizing Enterocolitis: Evaluating the Evidence

-Clinical research provides more direct evidence regarding formula feeding and NEC risk.
-A study comparing exclusive human milk diet versus standard fortification with formula found that necrotizing enterocolitis of all Bell stages was higher in the control group (15.4% vs 3.6%, P = .04) (https://pubmed.ncbi.nlm.nih.gov/36528055/).
-This suggests that formula-based fortification may increase NEC risk compared to human milk-based diets.
-Another investigation specifically examined cow milk-derived fortifier (CMDF) versus human milk-derived fortifier (HMDF) in neonates fed a mother's own milk diet.
-The CMDF group showed a higher risk of NEC (relative risk 4.2, P = 0.038) and NEC surgery or death (relative risk 5.1, P = 0.014) (https://pubmed.ncbi.nlm.nih.gov/32239968/).
-These findings indicate that certain formula components, such as those derived from cow milk, may contribute to NEC pathogenesis.
+More directly relevant is a study comparing exclusive human milk diet versus standard fortification with formula once enteral intake reached 100 mL/kg/day.
+The control group, which received formula fortification, had a higher incidence of NEC of all Bell stages (15.4% vs 3.6%; p=0.04) (https://pubmed.ncbi.nlm.nih.gov/36528055/).
+This suggests that formula-based fortification, which may include Enfamil products, is associated with increased NEC risk compared to exclusive human milk diets.
+Another study compared cow milk-derived fortifier (CMDF) versus human milk-derived fortifier (HMDF) in neonates fed a mother's own milk-based diet.
+CMDF was associated with higher risk of NEC (relative risk 4.2; p=0.038) and NEC surgery or death (relative risk 5.1; p=0.014) (https://pubmed.ncbi.nlm.nih.gov/32239968/).
+This indicates that cow milk-based fortifiers, which are components of some Enfamil products, may increase NEC risk compared to human milk-based alternatives.

 Important Notice